Datenflix007/Arztbrief/README.md

 # Project Description

 # Setup
-1. Clone this repository, or Download the .ZIP package.
+1. Clone this repository, or download the .ZIP package.
 2. Open index.html.
-3. Hope you enjoiy using.
-If you reconise Errors, please report it.
+3. Enjoy using it.
+If you notice any bugs or have suggestions for improvement, please contact me.